Gapelia/stage1/README.md

 =

-— Things to do before and after pushing/pulling to the repo:
+— Things to do before and after pushing/pulling to this repo:

-	git pull origin [branch-name]
+	git pull origin dragon
 	mvn clean package

 And then you will be able to see and work on the latest changes.